archang19/athleteMonitoringSystem/README.md

 # Athlete Monitoring System

-A web application for coaches to monitor their athletes' training, built using MongoDB, Express JS, and Node JS.
+A web application for coaches to monitor their athletes' training, built using MongoDB, Express.js, and Node.js.
 Upon registering, coaches can send a connection request to their athletes.
 After athletes confirm their coach, their coach can now view and update their training logs.
 Coaches can chooose to either utilize the